Model Context Protocol (MCP) Quick Start Guide

 ```

-It is important to note that currently, the content printed in the tool cannot be displayed in the command line window when using `stdio_client`.
+It is important to note that currently, the content printed in the tool cannot actually be displayed in the command line window when using `stdio_client`.
 Therefore, for debugging, we can use `mcp.shared.memory.create_connected_server_and_client_session`.

 The specific code is as follows: